-(Edition 16.0D)
+(Edition 17.0D; April, 2014)

-Christopher G Fairburn, Zafra Cooper and Marianne O'Connor
+Copyright by Christopher G Fairburn, Zafra Cooper and Marianne O'Connor, 2014

-OVERVIEW OF EDE 16.0D
+OVERVIEW OF EDE 17.0D

-The sixteenth edition of the EDE is the latest version of this widely used instrument.
-It differs from the version that is generally used (EDE 12.0D; Fairburn and Cooper, 1993) in the following major ways:
+The seventeenth edition of the EDE is the latest version of this widely used instrument.
+All the changes from the previous edition (EDE 16.0D; Fairburn, Cooper, and O'Connor, 2008) arise from the need to generate DSM-5 eating disorder diagnoses.
+The major changes are as follows: